 - The "Between the Pines" special has Time Baby imprisoning Alex Hirsch in a room and forcing him to disclose facts about the show.

 - The very last shot of the Grand Finale features live-action footage of a statue of Bill in some woods.
+This ended up being the setup for a real life scavenger hunt for Bill's statue that the show's creator arranged about a half-a-year later.

 - SpongeBob's driving is so bad one episode had him run over the narrator.